 Then there were also the display units in which the internal mechanical parts were missing.

 We must finally add a tenth variant, the Synchronized Dream, characterized by the presence of the flash-synchro contact on the front plate, at the bottom left.
 This type had the code number Ducati OR 6401.11 which was different from that of the normal Dream (OR 6401.1) and a serial number greater than 09400.
-It is noted that the final “1” of the OR 6401.11 code number had, on some early synchro cameras, been added and stamped “manually” on a normal OR 6401.1 Sogno body, and can usually be seen as having been so, see left photo.
+It is noted that the final “1” of the OR 6401.11 code number for the Synchro cameras had been added and stamped “manually” on a normal OR 6401.1 Sogno body, and can usually be seen as having been so, see left photo.

-At the closing of the Optical Division in the laboratories of the research and development department, there were also some more or less completed experimental models (prototypes), such as the Sport model with longer shutter times (times from 1 second to 1/3000), a "taller" model with slower shutter speeds (1 second to 1/500) or with special reptile skin covering that were dispersed to family or given away to employees and or associates.
+At the closing of the Optical Division in the laboratories of the research and development department, there were also some more or less completed experimental models (prototypes), such as the Sport model with longer shutter times (times from 1/100 second to 1/3000), a "taller" model with slower shutter speeds (1 second to 1/500) or with special reptile skin covering that were dispersed to family or given away to employees and or associates.